How We Work

 - Stationery for Cakes, including all edible markers (Blue, Black, Green, Pink, Purple)

-Products that contain any animal derived ingredients or animal by-products (such as bees wax/ shellac) should be indicated on our labels.
-Bovine and fish derived gelatine ingredients used in any products is certified Halaal gelatine.
-Should a product contain halaal unsuitable cochineal colourant (insect derived, E120), this information will be available on our website under “additional product information: colourants”.
+Products that contain any animal-derived ingredients or animal by-products (such as beeswax/ shellac) should be indicated on our labels.
+Bovine and fish-derived gelatine ingredients used in any products are certified Halaal gelatine.
+Should a product contain halaal unsuitable cochineal colourant (insect-derived, E120), this information will be available on our website under “additional product information: colourants”.

 20. What is “glazing agent: shellac”, and is it Halaal?

 Yes.
-Shellac has been reviewed and deemed a Halaal ingredient by SANHA for use in confectionary and bakery applications as of April 2011.
+Shellac has been reviewed and deemed a Halaal ingredient by SANHA for use in confectionery and bakery applications as of April 2011.

 21. Are your products suitable for vegetarians?

-Yes, many products we offer do not contain any animal derived ingredients.
-Products containing animal derived ingredients (bovine/fish gelatine) and animal by-products (such as bees wax/ honey/shellac/cow’s milk) will be indicated on the product label, as well as being listed on our website under “additional product information: animal derived ingredients”.
-For products containing shellac: shellac resin has been determined by the British Vegetarian society to be suitable for vegetarians; however, please note that shellac is an insect by-product and hence is not considered vegan.
-Should a product contain cochineal colourant (insect derived, E120), this information will be available on our website under “additional product information: colourants + animal derived ingredients”.
+Yes, many products we offer do not contain any animal-derived ingredients.
+Products containing animal-derived ingredients (bovine/fish gelatine) and animal by-products (such as beeswax/ honey/shellac/cow’s milk) will be indicated on the product label, as well as listed on our website under “additional product information: animal-derived ingredients”.
+For products containing shellac: shellac resin has been determined by the British Vegetarian Society to be suitable for vegetarians; however, please note that shellac is an insect by-product and hence is not considered vegan.
+Should a product contain cochineal colourant (insect-derived, E120), this information will be available on our website under “additional product information: colourants + animal-derived ingredients”.
 Please note that cochineal is an insect extract and hence is not considered vegan.

 22. How does Nicoletta label ingredients?